Demand Generation vs. Lead Generation: Comprehensive Comparison

 The best techniques include looking at Google-related searches.
 Dedicated tools like Ahrefs are key, but Google Analytics and Google Search Console can also help you define your approach.

 Some of the most popular SEO tools also include Soovle which scraps keywords from multiple sources, and Moz keyword explorer.
+Using alternative keywords with lower search volume, for example, can help you capitalize on low-competition traffic.

 Many SEO agencies also provide free keyword searching tools worth looking at before defining or booking a guest post.